Speaker Adaptation for End-To-End Speech Recognition Systems in Noisy Environments: Method

 The training data for both the x-vector model and the ECAPA-TDNN are augmented with additive noises from the MUSAN corpus \cite{musan2015} and reverberation using a collection of room impulse responses.

-We extract 512-dimensional x-vectors and 192-dimensional ECAPA-TDNN embeddings for each utterance in the training and testset.
+To ensure a fair comparison, we extract 512-dimensional i-vectors, x-vectors and ECAPA-TDNN embeddings for each utterance in the training and test set.
+We also trained an ECAPA-TDNN that yields 192-dimensional outputs in the final fully-connected layer, as proposed in the original paper \cite{Desplanques2020ecapa}, to analyze the impact of reduced dimensionality.
 We compute the mean over all vectors representing utterances from an individual speaker, thereby generating a single prototype embedding for each speaker in the corpus.
 The mean vectors are concatenated with the acoustic features and passed to the ASR systems.
 Each embedding vector is scaled to the value range $[0;1]$.
 We also experimented with unscaled vectors and scaling to zero mean and unit variance.
 However, the former yielded the most consistent results.